SWI-Prolog/packages-pengines/pendoc.md

 Everything needed to work with  pengines   is  included  in the package, including  a  JavaScript  library  for  creating  and  interacting  with pengines from a web  client.
-However,  the   web  server  (in  the file example_server.pl) should only be regarded as a minimal example.
+However,  the   web  server  (in  the file examples/server.pl) should only be regarded as a minimal example.

 Underlying the design of the  package  is   a  careful  analysis  of the conversations taking place between Prolog and a   user (which could be a